aitrailblazer/ASAPKnowledgeNavigator/RAG-GPT-Insight/ASAP-SEC-RAG-Navigator/SEC-RAG-Navigator-db/README.md

 **Unique Selling Proposition:**
 ASAP SEC-RAG-Navigator goes beyond basic data aggregation by using AI to transform SEC documents into clear, actionable insights, setting a new standard for financial data analysis.

+Q/A:

+dotnet run knowledge-base-search "what is the total revenue for 2023?"

+dotnet run knowledge-base-search "what was the change in total revenue from 2022 to 2023?"

+dotnet run knowledge-base-search "list the revenue you had for each division for 2023"

+dotnet run knowledge-base-search "what was the change in total revenue from 2022 to 2023 for each division?"

+dotnet run knowledge-base-search "What was the operating margin in 2023?"

+dotnet run knowledge-base-search "how many employees do you have?"